Bus Behavior & Safety

 No Eating or Drinking on the Bus

-To reduce the risk of choking and to keep buses safe and clean, no food or drinks of any kind, including water, are allowed on school buses.
+To reduce the risk of choking and to keep buses safe and clean, no food or drinks of any kind, including water, are allowed to be consumed on school buses.
 This applies to daily routes and field trips.

 Why is this rule important